commanded/commanded/guides/Choosing an Event Store.md

 # Choosing an event store

 You must decide which event store to use with Commanded.
-You have a choice between two existing event store adapters:
+You have a choice between two existing event stores:

 - PostgreSQL-based Elixir [EventStore](https://github.com/commanded/eventstore) ([adapter](https://github.com/commanded/commanded-eventstore-adapter)).